marcusoftnet/marcusoftnet.github.io/_posts/2020-02-12-how-do-i-kanbanize-my--items-backlog---a-reponse.md

-Start deliver some stories, start tracking your progress against the business value and always make a number of presenting that before you present flow metrics, in your recurring demos (you do do demos, right?).
+Now start deliver some stories, start tracking your progress against the business value and always make a number of presenting that before you present flow metrics, in your recurring demos (you do do demos, right?).

 Let the discussions about business metric guide you for what to take next from the backlog, by keeping an eye on the deadline too so that we don't miss it.